suconner/suconner.github.io/_posts/2014-04-25-auto-interrogation-pt3.markdown

 {% endhighlight %}

-Then start up the Metasploit console and run the exploit again to see what sort info you can find and see if you can spot the key or any other critical data in the dump.
+Then start up the Metasploit console and run the exploit again to see what sort info you can find and see if you can spot parts of the key or any other interesting data in the dump.
+Odds are that because the scanner is giving you random chunks of data you wont find much, but its still interesting enough to look.

 So there you have it, a pretty simple and cute proof of concept combining continuous management tools and infosec.
 While i used the Heartbleed example here the goal of this Packer template ultimately is to provide Docker alongside Metasploit